Hackers Don’t Hack — They Trick You: Social Engineering Explained

 The Six Psychological Triggers All Social Engineers Exploit

-Every Social Engineering Attack Type — With Real Examples and Specific Defences
+Every Social Engineering Attack Type — With Real Examples and Defences

 Pretexting — Fabricating a Scenario to Gain Trust